yarnpkg/berry/README.md

 - And voilà!
 Just run any command, such as `yarn config -v` - they will use the v2
 - To revert, just remove the local change to your `.yarnrc` file

+## Documentation

+The documentation is being reworked to contain an updated content and a refreshed design, and the most up-to-date version can be found on the repository GitHub pages: [yarnpkg.github.io/berry](http://yarnpkg.github.io/berry/)

 ## Generic packages

 The following packages are generic and can be used in a variety of purposes (including to implement other package managers, but not only):